Saturday, October 30, 2010

 There are many stories that I could share with you of those few days but here’s some of the highlights:

 My host brother receiving his t-shirt from the States—he’s worn it at least three times a week since they left.
 Pastor Bethuel greeting them, sharing tea and sharing stories about how my organization came to be.
 Local children running wild with excitement at the site of the camera.
 My host mother preparing lunch for my parents and inviting the neighbors and the immediate family to join us.
 Visiting the chief at his house.
-Having my IMG_1208parents see, touch, experience the people and places that have become such an important part of my life.
+Having my parents see, touch, experience the people and places that have become such an important part of my life.

 I don’t think that Mmametlhake will ever forget the day my parents came to visit.
 They are now asked after regularly, everyone wanting to know they are well and thanking me for bringing them.
 It was an honor to them to have Mom and Dad come, and it was an honor to me to have them here.